r-leyshon/blogging/README.md

 build from this directory, instead of root.
 * Be sure to check that the `docs` folder is not gitignored!
 Some template gitignores will blanket ignore a docs folder.
+* Quarto deletes any markdown file with the extension `.MD` on render, but not files with the extension `.md`.